ting682/prayer_journalv1/README.md

 # PrayerJournal

 Welcome to the Prayer Journal!
 This web app is used to create a journal for users to log in every day.
 This web app also contains a prayer wall so users can contribute prayers that they want everyone to pray for.
+This web application was developed using Sinatra.
+This app can be found via Heroku [here](https://prayerjournals.herokuapp.com/)

 ## Installation